kwebio/kweb-docs/dom.rst

         }
     }

-This is virtually identical to the first event listener example, except instead of using *on* we're using *onImmediate*.
+This is identical to the first event listener example, except *on* has been replaced by *onImmediate*.

-When Kweb encounters this, it immediately runs the event handler and records the changes it makes to the DOM (in this case changing the *text* value of *label*).
-Kweb then "pre-loads" these instructions to the browser such that they are executed immediately when the event occurs without any server round-trip.
+Kweb executes this event handler *on page render* and records the changes it makes to the DOM.
+It then "pre-loads" these instructions to the browser such that they are executed immediately when the event occurs without any server round-trip.

 **Caution**

-Due to this pre-loading mechanism, the event handler for an *onImmediate* should limit itself to DOM changes.
-If it attempts to read or modify any server state then this will occur once on page render which almost certainly isn't what you want.
+Due to this pre-loading mechanism, the event handler for an *onImmediate* must limit itself to simple DOM modifications.
+Kweb includes some runtime safeguards against this but they can't catch every problem.

 **Combining on and onImmediate**